 - A. Entrants must operate within the limits of their chosen category when performing any activity that could affect their submitted score. - B. A different callsign must be used for each entry.
 Only the entrant's callsign may be used to aid the entrant's score. - C. Do not exceed the total output power limitation of the chosen category on any band.
 Total output power on any band at any time is measured at the final output of the active amplifier(s). - D. Self-spotting or asking to be spotted is not permitted. - E. All operation must take place from one station location.
 Remote operation is permitted if the physical location of all transmitters, receivers, and antennas are at one station location.
 A remotely operated station must obey all station license, operator license, and category limitations.
-The call sign used must be one issued or permitted by the Regulatory Authority of the station location. - F. Remote receivers outside the station location are not permitted. - G. Only one signal on a band is allowed at any time.
-When two or more transmitters are present on the same band, a hardware device MUST be used to prevent more than one signal at any one time. - H. Alternating CQs on two or more frequencies on a band is not permitted. - I. All requests for contacts, responses to calls, and copying of call signs and contest exchanges must be accomplished during the contest period using the mode and frequencies of the contest. - J. Correction of logged call signs and exchanges after the contest by using any database, recordings, email or other methods of confirming QSOs is not allowed. - K. Call signs logged must be the same as those exchanged over the air by the entrants during the QSO.
+The call sign used must be one issued or permitted by the Regulatory Authority of the station location. - F. Remote receivers outside the station location are not permitted. - G. Only one signal on a band is allowed at any time. - H. Alternating CQs on two or more frequencies on a band is not permitted. - I. All requests for contacts, responses to calls, and copying of call signs and contest exchanges must be accomplished during the contest period using the mode and frequencies of the contest. - J. Correction of logged call signs and exchanges after the contest by using any database, recordings, email or other methods of confirming QSOs is not allowed. - K. Call signs logged must be the same as those exchanged over the air by the entrants during the QSO. - L. For ITU Region 1 stations: transmitting on the 40m band, above 7200 kHz during the SSB (phone) contest weekend is not permitted.

-- L. For ITU Region 1 stations: transmitting on the 40m band, above 7200 KHz during the SSB (phone) contest weekend is not permitted. - M. For ITU Region 1 stations: transmitting below 1810 KHz during the contest weekends is not permitted.
+M. For ITU Region 1 stations: transmitting below 1810 kHz during the contest weekends is not permitted.